PEER Audit

 Carbon Emissions Measurement

-Every PEER audit includes a full carbon footprint assessment using the EcoPigs Digital Carbon Methodology v2.0 — covering page weight, resource breakdown, data centre energy, network energy, user device energy, live grid intensity, green hosting verification, and waste analysis.
+Every PEER audit includes a full carbon check using the EcoPigs Digital Carbon Method v2.0.
+It covers page weight, resource breakdown, data centre energy, network energy, device energy, live grid data, green hosting checks, and waste analysis.

 Score Purpose